exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 The fifth and final line use the results from the 3rd line, so effectively \\(\dot{R} = b_1^{2}b_2^{2}cos^2{(t)}\\) and \\(\dot{I} = c_1^{2}c_2^{2}sin^2{(t)}\\)

 #### EF strategy

+Initially, you only have tdot, q1, q2 unlocked.
+Buy q1 at about 1/8th cost of q2, and buy tdot when it's available.
+At e20 rho when autobuyers are unlocked, for idle, simply autobuy all.
+For active, continue to do what you were doing (buying q1 at 1/8th cost of q2).

+The first 2 milestones are redundant by themselves.
+The R^2 term and the I^2 term are insignificant compared to the tq^2 term.
+Once you unlock the 3rd milestone (a1 term) however, we can buy a1 at 1/4th of q2 cost.